kanidm/kanidm/book/src/repl/planning.md

 events.

 It is important to note however that as you add replicas the _write_ throughput does not increase in the same way as read throughput.
-This is because for each write that occurs on a node, it must bet replicated and written to every other node.
+This is because for each write that occurs on a node, it must be replicated and written to every other node.
 Therefore your write throughput is always bounded by the _slowest_ server in your topology.
 In reality there is a "slight" improvement in writes due to coalescing that occurs as part of replication, but you should assume that writes are not improved